 I don’t like when it is cold or hot, so I choose the time of the visit based on my temperature requirements.
 The Northern European countries like Sweden, Norway, Russia (not exactly Northern European 🙂 ), are better to visit in the summer months, and the Southern European and some Middle Eastern countries like Italy, Spain, Greece, Turkey, are perfect for visits in April-May and September-November.
 But, again, it depends on the purpose of your trip: if you want to spend your days on the beach, then summer and September are perfect for Italy and Greece, for example.

 I went to the south of Spain in the second half of October, and the weather was perfect!
-Amsterdam was fantastic in the beginning of June, Moscow was amazing in the end of August.
-Now I am planning my trip for Istanbul for the end of April, and my vacation in Prague for the beginning of June.
+Amsterdam was fantastic in the beginning of June, Moscow was amazing at the end of August.
+Now I am planning my trip to Istanbul for the end of April, and my vacation in Prague for the beginning of June.

 Choosing destination and flights

 This one is pretty easy for me: I want to visit every country in the world 🙂 The main thing that I pay attention to is the visa requirements: I mean, at the moment I choose the places where I do not need visas.
 I am a dual citizen, so I have a long list of countries to choose from.
 If you decide to visit South American, African and Asian countries, check if you would need vaccines.
 And don’t forget about safety: some destinations like Europe, are considered to be safer than, say, African countries.

 Logically, the closer the destination is, the cheaper the flights are.
 I use Skyscanner and Kayak to search for flights: these websites are travel aggregators and search engines.
 I use them to check what flights are available and which airlines fly to my destination, but I never book through them: I always go to the specific airlines website.
 Kayak is good when you know your dates and destination, while Skyscanner is good for searching for cheap flights.